Foundation Models in Generative AI: What They Are & How to Choose the Right One

 4. Deployment Options

 Suppose you want to go ahead with Llama.
 It’s an open source model, a public cloud.
-But if you decide to fine tune the model with your own enterprise data, you might need to deploy it on prem.
+But if you decide to fine tune the AI model with your own enterprise input data, you might need to deploy it on-premises

 This means you can have your own version of Llama and can fine tune it.
 This will give you greater control, and more security compared to a public cloud environment.
-But it's an expensive proposition due to the huge number of GPUs.
+But it's an expensive proposition due to the huge number of GPUs, required for training and running deep learning models.

 So, the main question is which option would you choose.
 A quick snapshot of cloud based vs on prem deployment.